 The echoes of gunshots around the sunlit downs make a beautiful looping shape.
 'Like ripping air,' says Peter.

-With a misleading touch of the Miss Marples, Peter asks his instructor, 'Would I be better off in reading glasses?'
+Peter asks his instructor, 'Would I be better off in reading glasses?'

-Yup.
-Straight A's.
+Then he scores straight A's.
 He says he was talent-spotted when he spent a few weeks in the army cadets at the age of 14 but hasn't shot since.

 The randomly percussive, out-of-tune speed steels are pure John Cage.
-You have to hit five pocked metal circles (ping! toing! plink!) in a second or two or something with discreetly dainty ammo favoured by the Mafia.
+You have to hit five pocked metal circles (ping! toing! plink!) in a second or two with discreetly dainty ammo favoured by the Mafia.
 While Peter is nailing this, I sketch.

 I take up a more advantageous position.
 On a grassy knoll.
 The boss man, who has Steve Smoothy printed on his polo shirt, moves towards me slowly, avoiding eye-contact, as you would when approaching an animal.